jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 In this project milestone, we set off to complete an exploratory data analysis (or EDA) task on a select dataset that was found publically available.

 This general, combined, EDA is done in fulfilment of Task 5 for Milestone 2.
-This is being
+This markdown is being completed after each of us individually completed our own EDA's and our own analyses, drawing conclusions ind

 ## Instructions:
 - You should remain focused on your research question(s) - it is very easy to get lost down rabbit holes in data analyses projects.